 These include payment services such as PayPal, Cash App and Venmore, which allow users to buy, sell or hold cryptocurrencies.
 In addition, there are the following investment vehicles:

-- Blockchain stocks or ETFs : You can also indirectly invest in crypto through blockchain companies who specialize in the technology behind crypto and crypto transactions.
+- Blockchain stocks or ETFs: You can also indirectly invest in crypto through blockchain companies that specialize in the technology behind crypto and crypto transactions.
 Alternatively, you can buy stock or ETFs from companies that use blockchain technology.

 The best option for you will depend on your investment goals and risk appetite.